 Fruity Dashboard plugin.
 Control objects (knobs, sliders etc) can be linked to plugin and FL Studio interface targets to combine or aggregate control in a single

 location or to create dashboards for plugins and external hardware.
-You can add as many Control Surfaces as required to your project to Channels or Effect slots.
+You can add as many Control Surfaces as required to your project to Effect slots.
 Tutorial Video here

 Options and Controls

 - Add a Control Surface - The default Patcher loads with a single Control Surface, to add additional Control Surfaces drag from the Browser > Plugin database > Visual > Control Surface and

 drop on the Channel Rack an Effect slot or Patcher.
 NOTE: If your plugin database is different, just search for 'Control Surface'.